tizfa/sparkboost/README.md

 Precision: 0.8331455753966425, Recall: 0.6987996337970667, F1:0.7600817829421506

 ### Using library API to build your own programs
 An example of using the API is given by the provided command line tools.
-Just watch the source code of classes AdaBoostMHLearnerExe.java, MPBoostLearnerExe.java and BoostClassifierExe.java.
+Just watch the source code of classes [AdaBoostMHLearnerExe.java](src/main/java/it/tizianofagni/sparkboost/AdaBoostMHLearnerExe.java), [MPBoostLearnerExe.java](src/main/java/it/tizianofagni/sparkboost/MPBoostLearnerExe.java) and [BoostClassifierExe.java](src/main/java/it/tizianofagni/sparkboost/BoostClassifierExe.java).
-Briefly to build a classifier you can use a code like this:
+Briefly, to build a classifier you can use a code like this:
 ```java
 JavaSparkContext sc = ... // Spark context to use;